Show All Answers

 How do I make sure I am within copyright and fair use guidelines?

-Information about fair use can be found here.
+Information about fair use can be found at the Georgetown Library site.
 If you have questions about copyright issues at Georgetown, you can explore the links on this page.

 Teacher Development

-By searching the Course Catalog for a course you are currently teaching, you can easily find information about previous versions of that course by using the “Other Academic Years” links on the right-hand side.
-Once you’ve found information on the faculty members who have taught the course in the past, you’ll need to contact them for syllabi and further information.
+By searching the Course Catalog for a course you are currently teaching, you can easily find information about previous versions of that course by using the links on the left.
+Sometimes you’ll find a syllabus or other materials there.
+If not, you can find the faculty members who have taught the course in the past, and use the Directory to contact them.
+Your department chair may also be able to put you in direct touch with people who’ve taught the course before.

 How do I design a course and/or syllabus?

-The CNDLS website includes information on course and syllabus design, and provides a more detailed perspective within the Teaching and Learning Handbook.
-For more specific assistance with course and syllabus design, faculty are encouraged to consult resources available through their respective departments.
+The CNDLS website includes information on course and syllabus design, and we provide a more detailed perspective on the Teaching Commons, an online resource for guidance on teaching created here at CNDLS.
+For more specific assistance with course and syllabus design, faculty are encouraged to email CNDLS at cndls@georgetown.edu for a consultation or to investigate resources.

 Other Information